Search

 Arugula: I love the spicy bite, color, and a bit of body this green gives the salad.

-Heirloom or Vine Tomatoes: Use sweet, ripe tomatoes for peak flavor.
+Heirloom Tomatoes or Vine Tomatoes: Use sweet, ripe tomatoes for peak flavor.
+You can also use cherry tomatoes or grape tomatoes.

 Peaches: Their juicy sweetness perfectly complements the creamy burrata.